microsoft/openscraping-lib-csharp/README.md

 ## Self-contained example

-Create a new console C# project, then install the OpenScraping NuGet package in the GUI, or use this command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):
+Create a new console C# project, then install the [OpenScraping NuGet package](https://www.nuget.org/packages/OpenScraping/) by using the GUI or by using this command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):

 ```PowerShell
 Install-Package OpenScraping